-9.13.1 Cargo hoses, compressed air hoses, tank washing hoses and other hoses used in the cargo area shall comply with the requirements of Section 6, conduct electricity through their whole length, including connections and flanges (with the exception of shore connections), and shall be earthed to remove electrostatic charges.

-9.13.2 Portable pumps and ventilators to be used in the cargo area shall be equipped with devices for electrostatic earthing prior to operation.

-9.13.3 The cargo system shall make it possible to regulate the intensity of loading each particular tank so that the flow velocity would not exceed 1 m/s at suction pump outlet in the tank at the initial stage of loading.
+- 9.13.1 Cargo hoses, compressed air hoses, tank washing hoses and other hoses used in the cargo area shall comply with the requirements of Section 6, conduct electricity through their whole length, including connections and flanges (with the exception of shore connections), and shall be earthed to remove electrostatic charges. - 9.13.2 Portable pumps and ventilators to be used in the cargo area shall be equipped with devices for electrostatic earthing prior to operation. - 9.13.3 The cargo system shall allow to regulate the intensity of loading each individual tank so that at the initial stage of loading the flow velocity at the outlet of the filling pipeline in the tank does not exceed 1 m/s.
 The above flow velocity can be increased, if cargo tanks are fitted with special suction wells to reduce the level of tank atmosphere electrization, which design shall be approved by the Register.
 For maximum loading intensity, the flow velocity shall not exceed 7 m/s.
 The requirements of this paragraph may be waived, if cargo tanks are inerted during cargo-handling operations.